Is the stock market rigged? Can the average investor really get a fair shake on Wall Street? These are curious questions.

 Dark Pools

 Block trades are often performed in dark pools.
-Dark pools are a type of alternative trading system that allows institutional investors to avoid stock exchanges and make large trades away from the public eye.
+Dark pools are an alternative trading system that allows institutional investors to avoid stock exchanges and make large trades away from the public eye.

 Why is this important?

-These privately organized exchanges give institutional investors the advantage of both lower fees and secrecy.
+These privately organized exchanges give institutional investors the advantage of lower fees and secrecy.
 Large public transactions can affect the price of a stock.
 However, the lack of transparency of a dark pool helps maintain price stability.
-This helps institutional investors avoid selling in the face of price devaluation as well as buying while prices are increasing.
+This helps institutional investors avoid selling in the face of price devaluation and buy while prices are increasing.

 Block trades and dark pools are advantages that hedge funds, financial firms, and other institutional investors receive because of their access to pooled capital.
 Heavily discounted fees and secretive trading opportunities that buffer against price fluctuations aren’t available to the average retail investor.